 A volunteer who comes to a school infrequently, works only in the presence of a teacher/administrator when with students and who does not supervise, control or have routine interaction with children is not required to provide clearances.
 Examples of those volunteers who are not required to provide clearances include: individuals who volunteer to assist in the planning or conducting of classroom celebrations; non-overnight field trip chaperones; guest speakers; concert/performance ushers and individuals who help manage, officiate or perform functions ancillary to an athletic event or extracurricular activity.

 Final determination of a volunteer’s status is the responsibility of the principal.
-Otherwise, any questions concerning these requirements should be directed to the Acting Superintendent, Larry Robb.
+Otherwise, any questions concerning these requirements should be directed to the Superintendent.

 Please note that Policy No. 916 requires that each volunteer (regardless of status) must receive a copy of the Policy and complete and sign an acknowledgement of receipt (Policy Attachment 2).